 You’ve all heard me talk about going to a sex worker as an option for those men who really want to try out pegging and cannot find a partner to try it with.
 This man did it!
 And called me up to tell me the story.
 Give a listen – it might just change your mind a little about going to a professional…

-Looking to find the answer to these questions, I did an internet search for information and found this quote from Violet Blue:
+Looking to find the answer to that question, I did an internet search for information and found this quote from Violet Blue:

 The notion of losing bowel control due to frequent anal penetration is a hurtful myth, perpetuated by our culture’s shame about anal sex.
 It is usually directed at gay men, though since anal sex has become popular with heterosexual couples, that myth has followed into mainstream culture, no thinks to pundits who confuse opinion for fact, such as Dr. Drew.

 In fact, playing with anal penetration for pleasure actually tones the muscles, stimulates healthy blood flow to the area, and is a great form of exercise for the sphincter muscles.
 The more you use the muscles, the better shape they will be in — though because they are smooth muscles, not like the muscles in your biceps, they can’t be “bulked up” so you don’t have to worry about them becoming bigger from “too many” orgasms!
 Oh, if only there was such a thing as too many orgasms… I digress.

 But as long as you don’t rush, you stop when you feel pain, and don’t do anything to damage the tissue, you may find that you have even better bootie control than before.